-Students are required to see the Fall semester productions listed below.
+Students are required to see the Fall semester productions of ...
+And Jesus Moonwalks the Mississippi, Eurydice, and Macbeth at UF.
 Students must complete a two page, double spaced, 12-pt font, 1-in margin critique, for each production, stapled together with the ticket stub.
 The paper WILL NOT BE ACCEPTED without the ticket stub stapled.
 Students will write about the acting choices made by two of the actors in the show, what was effective, what was not, how they employed different techniques, vocal, physical, etc. Please note a critique is different from a plot summary, report, or synopsis.
 Papers are due the Monday after the show closes.
 No late or emailed critiques will be accepted.
 There will also be a quiz with questions related to each production, so please provide your full attention to the show.
 The Fall UF shows include: